There will be no placement testing during Final Exam week May 4 - May 8, 2015. Placement testing will resume on May 11, 2015.

 What are the placement testing rules in the Testing Center?

-Please determine what items you must bring to the testing center and the rules during the testing center and the rules during the testing session.
+Please determine what items you must bring to the testing center and learn the rules of the testing session.
 A valid, current photo ID will be required.

 Why should I prepare for my placement test?